Postoperative Instructions

 DO

-- It is okay to take shower on day 5 after surgery.
-Avoid the spray directrly hitting the incision.
+• It is okay to take shower on day 5 after surgery.
+Avoid the spray directly hitting the incision.

-- While showering, cover the wound area with an impermeable dressing and change it after the shower; try to expose the incision to the open air as much as possible if there are no drainage pipes in place.
+• While taking shower, cover incision with impermeable dressing and change it after the shower; keep incision open to air if no drainage.

-- Watch for signs of infection including a body temperature higher than 101, local redness or drainage issues.
-Call our office immediately if you develop any of those signs.
+• Watch for signs of infection including body temperature higher than 101, local redness or drainage.
+Call our office if develop any of those signs.

-- Wear soft collar for comfort in the early days after surgery.
+• Wear soft collar for comfort early days after surgery.

 DON’T

-- Absolutely NO tobacco products or nicotine substitutes (chewing gums, patches etc.) for 3 months after surgery – nicotine can stop bones healing.
+• Absolutely NO tobacco products or nicotine-containing substitutes (chewing gums, patches etc.) for 3 months after surgery – it stops bone healing.

 How to reach us: